chuckedfromspace/mrpod/doc/vector_field_decomposition_1.rst

 - Their projection coefficients should exhibit a regular correlation in the phase portrait,

-- which should have very similar footprints in the spectral domain
+- which should have very similar footprints in the spectral domain.

 These 4 criteria should be considered when trying to recognize physical flow patterns based on data-driven POD.